telerik/ajax-docs/controls/ajaxmanager/troubleshooting/tips-and-tricks-for-ajaxifying-specific-controls.md

-## Ajaxifying RadMultiPage and RadTabStrip controls
+## Ajaxifying RadMultiPage and RadTabStrip Controls

 Single **PageView** could not be added as AJAX initiator or updated control in the AJAX settings.
 The only possible approach is to add the whole **RadMultiPage** in the **RadAjaxManager** settings or wrap the whole control into **RadAjaxPanel** .
 When we set the **MultiPage** as an updated control, you should also include the **TabStrip** associated with it in the **AjaxSettings** .